diffix/reference/docs/computing noise.md

 but the same approach can be taken for negative values.
 Noise is added proportional to the largest noise scale across all AID instances (whether from the calculations of positive or negative values).

+> TODO: The flattening of positive vs negative is unlikely correct.
+It should not be implemented as is.
+See issue: https://github.com/diffix/reference/issues/153

 We flatten aggregates in subqueries as well in the final anonymization step.
 The process is identical with two significant
 differences: